folkscommunity/folks/README.md

 </p>
 <p></p>

-Folks is a social media platform for product people.
+Folks is a community platform for product people.

-> [!CAUTION]
-> A lot of the codebase is still not production ready, it's still in the early stages of development.
+Check out the [manifest](https://folkscommunity.com/manifest) for more information about the project.

 This codebase is primarly built in TypeScript, the web app is built with Next.js and the API is built on top of Express.
 We use PostgreSQL for the database and Redis for caching.